 Tools that honor the Mask environment will only consider those cells that fall within the analysis mask in the operation.

-- The mask can be raster or feature data.
+- The mask can be a raster or a feature dataset.

 - If the analysis mask is a raster, all cells that have a value will be considered to define the mask.
 Cells in a mask raster that are NoData will be considered to be outside the mask and will be NoData in the output.